ZiadTantawy/Telecommunication_System/README.md

 ## Project Overview
 This project is a web application built as part of the Databases I course.
 It integrates a SQL Server database with a user-friendly interface to allow admins and customers to perform essential operations.

-The application comprises the following main components:
+The application consists of the following main components:
 - **Admin Portal:** Enables administrators to manage customer accounts, transactions, subscriptions, and vouchers.
 - **Customer Portal:** Provides customers access to their account details, consumption reports, benefits, and more.